 It would be nice to have the last year they were a member, but that data would be impossible to come up with.
 The year first joined is shown (to the best of our knowledge).
 There are some blanks here as well as question marks.
 There is usually no indication as to if the person remained a member as many dropped out only to return at some later date.
-In a few instances there are 2 dates for year first joined, as we do know the person dropped out only to later return.
+In some instances there are 2 dates for year first joined, as we do know the person dropped out only to later return.
 Some people were a member for just one year.
 In fact at various times over the years, attending a license class also brought a one year membership which sometimes would inflate actual membership for that year.
 At least this provides some idea of who may have passed through the club over the years.
 As always, if you see any errors or know of any missing data (no offense is meant to anyone) please let us know.
-Currently 1310 past/current members appear in the list with many more to come!
+Currently 1347 past/current members appear in the list with many more to come!

-(The list is presented in alphabetical order by call sign prefix/suffix. after the last name as well as bold type denotes charter member, (Hon) signifies an Honorary Member).
+(The list is presented in alphabetical order by last name. after the last name as well as bold type (and red for those who can see it) denotes charter member, (Hon) signifies an Honorary Member).